hydroper/web-input-action/README.md

 This library allows managing and handling keyboard actions such as shortcuts.
 It may support gamepads in the future.

+Features:

+* Reflect actions
+* Shortcut display text
+* Pooling of pressed keys

 ## Documentation

-Refer to the [TypeDoc documentation](https://tsdocs.dev/docs/com.hydroper.webinputaction/1.0.0/index.html) for full details.
+Refer to the [TypeDoc documentation](https://tsdocs.dev/docs/com.hydroper.webinputaction/1.1.1/index.html) for full details.

 ### Getting started